 Brad Globe, one of the entertainment industry’s most experienced and well-respected consumer products executives, is President of Warner Bros.
-Consumer Products.
+Consumer Products (WBCP).
 In this post, Globe oversees all WBCP business functions, including domestic and international licensing, worldwide marketing, business and legal affairs, finance and retail business development.
-Globe joined WBCP in February 2005 as Executive Vice President and General Manager.
+Globe joined WBCP in February 2005.

-WBCP represents some of the most highly regarded entertainment franchises in the world of licensing, including Harry Potter, The Hobbit Trilogy, Looney Tunes, Scooby-Doo and DC Comics’ Batman and Superman, among many others.
-With more than 3,700 active licensees worldwide, WBCP licenses the rights to names, likenesses and logos for all of the intellectual properties in Warner Bros.
+WBCP represents some of the most highly regarded entertainment franchises in the world of licensing, including DC Comics with fan-favorite Super Heroes such as Batman and Superman, as well as Harry Potter, The Hobbit Trilogy, Godzilla, Looney Tunes, Scooby-Doo and The Big Bang Theory, among many others.
+With more than 3,700 active licensees worldwide, WBCP licenses the rights to names, likenesses and logos for the intellectual properties in Warner Bros.
 Entertainment’s vast film and television library.
 Founded in 1984, WBCP has a global network of offices and agents in key regions throughout the world, including North America, Latin America, Asia and Europe.

 Prior to joining WBCP, Globe headed the consumer products business for DreamWorks SKG.
 Globe joined Steven Spielberg’s Amblin Entertainment in 1983 and when Spielberg, Jeffrey Katzenberg and David Geffen formed DreamWorks in 1994, he launched the Consumer Products division there.